 Down a laneway in Ballarat is a hidden gem that inspires a true sense of community at its best.

 Pip had recently seen a feature story on the ABC’s Gardening Australia about Ballarat’s Food is Free project.
-So, when arriving in Ballarat on our Victorian road trip, our mission was to find the laneway where Food is Free is happening.
+So, when arriving in Ballarat on our Victorian road trip, we were keen to check out the Food Is Free Laneway.

-From the Gardening Australia story, we already knew the Ballarat Food is Free Laneway was founded by Ballarat resident, Lou Ridsdale in October 2014 and that it is located in the laneway beside her home – at 305 Ripon Street South; near the corner of Ripon Street South and Warrior Place.
+We already knew from the Gardening Australia story that Ballarat resident Lou Ridsdale founded the Ballarat Food Is Free Laneway in October 2014.
+The laneway is adjacent to her home – at 305 Ripon Street South, near the corner of Ripon Street South and Warrior Place.

-We also had foreknowledge about the purpose of the Food is Free Laneway; that it is, as the name implies, about sharing food for free.
-People drop off their excess produce which is then accessible to all at no cost (except perhaps a chat with a neighbour).
+We also had foreknowledge about the purpose of the Food Is Free Laneway; that it is, as the name implies, about sharing food for free.
+People drop off their excess produce, which is accessible to everyone at no cost (except perhaps a chat with a neighbour).
 This sharing has gone a long way to building community interconnections and engagement.

-The Laneway is lined with boxes and tables of fresh fruit, vegetables and herbs that are donated by the public for people to take as they want.
-There are also drawers of seeds, and excess pots and jars for the taking.
+Boxes and tables of fresh fruits, vegetables, and herbs, donated by the public for people to take as they want, extended the length of the laneway.
+There were also drawers of seeds and excess pots and jars for the taking.